xavidop/blog/dialogflow/_posts/2023-01-27-dialogflow-cx-webhook-development.md

 * `cmd`: The folder that contains all we need to spin up a local server for debugging.
   * `main.go`: file that contains a `main()` method and runs a local server listening in port `8080`.
 * `function.go`: the Google Cloud Function main entry point.
-* `go.mod`: this file is core to the Golang ecosystem and is a basic part of understanding and working with golang.
+* `go.mod`: this file is core to the Golang ecosystem and is a basic part of understanding and working with Golang.
 * `go.sum`: this file lists down the checksum of direct and indirect dependency required along with the version

-## Google Cloud function in golang
+## Google Cloud function in Golang

 The Dialogflow CX SDK for Golang makes it easier for you to build highly engaging dialogflow CX conversations by allowing you to spend more time implementing features and less time writing boilerplate code.